Of all the brain types, yours has the most balance.

 You tend to spend a lot of time thinking about the future, philosophy, and relationships (both personal and intellectual).

-Antigonos has lived for almost thirty-five years in Jerusalem, and is by profession a Certified Nurse Midwife for 40 years, [just retired in the spring of 2012] in three countries, with an interest in history, Judaism, embroidery and other handcrafts, cooking, and suffers from intense curiosity about the world in general, a generalized cynicism and, occasionally a certain ennui, if not depression, about the way things are turning out.
+Antigonos has lived for slightly more than 40 years in Jerusalem, and is by profession a Certified Nurse Midwife for 50 years, [just retired in the spring of 2012] in three countries, with an interest in history, Judaism, embroidery and other handcrafts, cooking, and suffers from intense curiosity about the world in general, a generalized cynicism and, occasionally a certain ennui, if not depression, about the way things are turning out.

 OLEH: an immigrant to Israel.
 The root of the word comes from the verb "to ascend".
 The plural is "olim".
 A female is an "olah", and a bunch of female immigrants is "olot".